flarfo/SBM-Custom-Levels/README.md

 SBM Custom Levels is a mod for Super Bunny Man that allows users to create and play new and exciting levels, including those in the style of the unreleased World 5!

 ## Manual Installation
+-Download the latest release:
 [Latest release](https://github.com/flarfo/SBM-Custom-Levels/releases)

+-Navigate to your Super Bunny Man installation

+-Extract the contents of the release directly into the folder

+-Have fun!

 ## License
 The SBM Custom Levels project is licensed under the GPL-3.0 license.